“God creates, because the endless joy and peace and shared life at the heart of the God

 In the cut-and-thrust of (what I call) ‘forum combat’, where all kinds of personal attacks come from other Christians (usually those who have ‘lost’ the argument) while trying to discuss matters of faith in a civil manner, sometimes one of the ‘accusations’ is that ‘you’re not a proper Christian’.
 So, what defines a Christian?
 Is there indeed a ‘definition’ as such, or does it depend on personal opinion?

 However, I discovered a really helpful little blog post the other day, where a good, broad and inclusive ‘definition’ of ‘Christian’ is given.
-I’ll let you look for yourself; here it is.
-Click the text below to get to the article:
+Here it is.

 “The word “Christian” refers to any individual, faith community, or movement for whom Jesus of Nazareth is the central figure in their spirituality; without regard to whether or not other Christian individuals, communities, or movements regard their beliefs and practices as being adequate”.